DeLuks2006/deluks2006.github.io/content/posts/the-ELF-format-III.md

 Now, basically all we have to do is get the offset and cast it to this very cool structure called `ElfN_Shdr`, where `N` is either "32" or "64" depending on if we are on a 32-bit or a 64-bit system respectively.
-(For this blog post we are talking a look at the 64-bit version.)
+(For this blog post we are taking a look at the 64-bit version.)

 ### How Is The Structure Defined?